IttoSanzzo/Webserv/README.md

 ## Compiling

+-   First, just clone it.
+-   Then use `git submodule update --init --recursive` inside the cloned repository.
+This will initiate the [Json Engine](https://github.com/IttoSanzzo/CppJsonHandler) sub-repo.
--   First, just clone it, and use `make` inside the cloned repository.
-This will compile the files into a "Webserv" file.
+-   Now use `make`.
+This will compile the files into a `webserv` file.

 ## How to use it